fzzf678/csvWriter/README.md

 ## How fast can this script generate data
 It depends on the machine resources, the generator/writer parameters and the line width of your schema.
-According to the test, it takes about 30 minutes to generate 1 TiB data to S3 with 16 cores and 32G memory machine.
+According to the test, it takes about 30 minutes to generate 1 TiB data to S3 with one 16 cores and 32G memory machine.

 ## How to use